banner-cover

 In an interview in 1967, Encik Zubir Said said that he was inspired by the words "Majulah Singapura" near the foyer of the Victoria Theatre and wanted to capture the mood and heighten the feelings of the people of Singapore towards their country.
 He believed that one should be loyal to, and proud of the place one calls home.

 Encik Zubir Said received no payment for writing the Anthem.
-But in 1963, he was conferred the Sijil Kemuliaan (Certificate of Honour) by the Singapore Government.
+In 1963, he was conferred the Sijil Kemuliaan (Certificate of Honour) by the Singapore Government.
 In 1987, Encik Zubir Said received the ASEAN Cultural and Communications Award.

 Lyrics and Meaning